 - The Film and Media Studies department offers a major, a modified major and a minor.
-The department offers a wide range of courses in the theory, history, and criticism of film, television and new media, as well as a number of courses in film and video production and screenwriting.
+The department offers a wide range of courses in the theory, history, and criticism of film, television, new media as well as in film and video production, animation, video game design, and screenwriting.

 - FILM 20 through 23 are film history courses.

 - FILM 30 through 39 are production courses.